chuesler/computercraft-programs/README.md

 Note that this is not an early game build; you need a robust inventory system to manage the rapid influx of items as well as a sizable amount of buildcraft power.

 There are 4 different sets of programs here.
-All turtles require a wireless modem on the right side and either a crescent hammer (Wrench Turtle) or a diamond pick (Mining Turtle) on the left.
+All turtles require a Wireless Modem on the right side and either a Crescent Hammer (Wrench Turtle) or a Diamond Pick (Mining Turtle) on the left.
+On all turtles except the command turtle, you need to adjust the first line of the programs (local serverId = ...).
+The correct id value can be found by executing "id" on the command turtle.
+I also recommend labeling all the turtles by using "label set ..." after placing them.

 * command: Wrench Turtle
   This turtle supplies power using an energy tesseract and, more importantly, sends commands to all the other turtles.
 This is done using <a href="http://computercraft.info/wiki/Rednet.broadcast">rednet broadcast messages</a>.
 This turtle can also update all the mining turtles' code.
 There can only be one of these (see energy below if you want higher throughput).